-- 19.35.
-The planning system plays a key role in the location and standard of development.
-Together with other consent regimes and processes, it can limit the impact of (and prevent) polluting emissions i.e. noise, light, fumes, chemicals, noxious and hazardous substances and waste in general.
+- 18.38 The planning system plays a key role in the location and standard of development.
+Together with other consent regimes and processes, it can limit the impact of (and prevent) polluting emissions - i.e. noise, light, fumes, chemicals, noxious and hazardous substances and waste in general.
 Standards set nationally should continue to be achieved.
-When standards become more stringent, efforts must be made to enhance the quality of the air, water and/or soils. - 19.36.
-In Dacorum special consideration also needs to be given to: - the quality of the groundwater supplying the chalk aguifer; - the habitat and biodiversity of chalk streams; - the maintenance of higher quality agricultural areas; - limiting the effects of noise and air pollution along major routes (i.e. road, rail and aircraft from Luton Airport); - retaining tranquil parts of the Chilterns Area of Outstanding Natural Beauty and Boarscroft Vale; and - the risks associated with Buncefield Oil Terminal. - 19.37.
-The planning system has a role to play in the disposal of household, commercial and construction waste.
-To help reduce potentially polluting environments and avoid unnecessary waste going to landfill sites developers will be expected to avoid potentially polluting developments, the creation of additional waste, and the location of new development near existing sources of pollution.
-This will prevent negative impacts on health and the quality of life of people, as well as impacts on natural habitats and wildlife.
+When standards become more stringent, efforts must be made to enhance the quality of the air, water and/or soils. - 18.39 In Dacorum special consideration also needs to be given to: - the quality of the groundwater supplying the chalk aquifer; - protecting the habitat and biodiversity of chalk streams; - the maintenance of higher quality agricultural areas and the sand and gravel belt; - limiting the effects of noise and air pollution along major routes (i.e. road, rail and aircraft from Luton Airport); - retaining tranquil parts of the Chilterns Area of Outstanding Natural Beauty and Boarscroft Vale; and - the risks associated with Buncefield Oil Terminal.

+The planning system has a role to play in the minimisation of waste at or near source and in disposal of household, commercial and construction waste.
+Unnecessary waste should be reduced and managed nearer to its source.
+To avoid unnecessary waste going to landfill sites, developers will be expected to avoid potentially polluting developments, the creation of additional waste, and the location of new development near existing sources of pollution.
+This may involve the relocation of the existing Household Waste Recycling Centre and Waste Disposal Centre as part of a new Energy and Waste Park in the Maylands Business Park area.